Simao73/otamed-hearing-test-clean/README.md

-# 👂 Otamed Ear Age Test
+# 👂 Otamed Iliades Ear Age Test

 A playful hearing range tester that estimates your ear age based on the lowest and highest frequencies you can hear.
 Made by Otamed Iliadis for awareness & promo use — not for diagnosis!